rapsalands/react-control-library/README.md

 export default App;
 ```
 ###### Attributes
+1. Clicking associated label must toggle checkbox.
+To have associated label, pass `label` attribute like `<RadioButton label='Home' />` or children to component like `<RadioButton>Home</RadioButton>`.
+2. However note that, passing `label` in above mentioned fashion may not work in ReactStrap based on internal implementation of ReactStrap.
-1. Clicking the label should toggle the checkbox value.
+3. Clicking the label should toggle the checkbox value.
-2. All checked checkboxes will have a class assigned as `{name}_radio_checked`.
+4. All checked checkboxes will have a class assigned as `{name}_radio_checked`.

 <hr />